saurabhbhatia/stackbox/README.md

 A jQuery plugin for creating stacked modal boxes.

+Examples: See **demo** folder.

-Copyright © Stefan Bruvik
+Copyright © 2014 Stefan Bruvik.

-Note: This plugin was forked from code written by Ivar Borthen i 2012.
+(This plugin was forked from code written by Ivar Borthen i 2012.)